Sleep and Screens: How Your Devices Are Stealing Your Rest

 - Choose passive content: A calm documentary is less stimulating than interactive social media.

-- Set a hard stop: Use your phone’s built-in timers or tools like Minded to enforce boundaries.
+- Set a hard stop: Use your phone’s built-in timers or tools like minded to enforce boundaries.

 5. Handle the “One More” Urge